Federerer/Security.HmacAuthentication/README.md

 # How to use

-Copy files in Security.HmacAuthentication/HmacAuthentication/ folder into your project and write following code in Startup.cs
+Copy files in Security.HmacAuthentication/HmacAuthentication/ folder into your project and write following code in ``Startup.cs`:

         public void ConfigureServices(IServiceCollection services)
         {
             //...
 			services.AddAuthentication()